nadajarboui99/Optim-finance-chatbot/README.md

 ## License

-This project was developed as part of an internship at OPTIM Finance.
+This project was developed as part of an internship at StartNow.
 Please contact the company for licensing information.

-## Contact

-For questions about this implementation:
-- **OPTIM Finance**: contact@optim-finance.com
-- **Phone**: +33 1 59 06 80 86

 ---

-*This project was developed during a software engineering internship at OPTIM Finance, focusing on implementing modern AI solutions for customer support automation.*
+*This project was developed during a software engineering internship at StartNow, focusing on implementing modern AI solutions for customer support automation.*